byaman14/ZS-SSL/README.md

 ## How to use
 SSDU training can be performed by running `zs_ssl_train.py` file.
 Prior to running training file, hyperparameters such as number of unrolled blocks, split ratio for validation,training and loss masks can be adjusted from `parser_ops.py`.

 If ZS-SSL will be combined with TL, user should enable TL option and provide TL path to `parser_ops.py`.
 Note that, for transfer learning, pretrained model and ZS-SSL should have the same network architecture.
 We have provided a pretrained supervised model compatible with ZS-SSL architecture in `pretrained_models` folder.
+The pretrained model is used in `zs_ssl_train.py` for initializing the weights for the training.
 Pretrained self-supervised models can also be used with ZS-SSL.

 In `parser_ops.py`, we have also defined a parameter (`--stop_training`) to automatically stop the training process.
 The `--stop_training` parameter denotes the number of consecutive epochs without achieving a lower validation loss (to disable early automated stopping, fix `--stop_training` to  the number of epochs).